travelping/cennsonic/README.md

    the Internet via proxy only, it should be specified by defining "http_proxy" and "https_proxy" options.

+Makes sense to keep this configuration under version control if you plan to evolve this cluster.

 ### Deploy

 Once configuration is ready, plain Kubernetes cluster can be deployed: